[Learning time: 4 mins]

-In the third video of my ecommerce replatform masterclass series, I give practical advice and insights on the role of project management and which project management disciplines are essential to enable a smooth running project.
+In the third video of our ecommerce replatform masterclass series, James Gurd gives practical advice and insights on the role of project management and which project management disciplines are essential to enable a smooth running project.

 Then we need an experienced project manager to take control and this is somebody with proper experience and project management discipline, not just somebody who happens to be cheap and available!
 Having a experienced project manager is one of the most important skill sets you can add to your project, because it is an incredibly testing and difficult time to run a complex replatforming project.

 You need somebody who can apply the rigors needed to keep it on track.
 The project manager then sets up the project office, which is the centralised intelligence system and processes that define how the project will be delivered, how information will be captured, and how documentation will be managed and shared.

 They should then produce a project initiation document.
 This is a reference point that defines the overall project goals, scope, maps out the stakeholder matrix, the roles and responsibilities, and also decision making paths.
 This is a reference point for anybody who needs to be inducted into the project, so they can understand exactly what’s happening and why, and what success looks like.

 Then the project manager should work with the senior stakeholders to define what the collaboration tool kit is.
 This is a series of tools enabling people within the project to communicate effectively.